Spakydaky/Resilience-Documentation/docs/source/Adding Transactions.rst

 Editing & Deleting
 ```````````````````

-To make changes to your transactions whether thats editing or deleting your first need to be on the *Your Transactions* page.
-Getting there from the dahsboard (where your balance shows) is a matter of simply pressing the blue "+" in the bottom right hand side of your screen, the same as if you were going to add as new transaction.
+To make changes to your transactions whether thats editing or deleting you'll first need to be on the *Your Transactions* page.
+Getting there from the dahsboard (where your balance shows) is a matter of simply pressing the blue "+" in the bottom right hand side of your screen, the same as if you were going to add a new transaction.
 Once on the *Your Transactions* page, scroll to find the transaction you want to edit or delete and press on it.
 Two options will show in a widget, edit or delete.

 Editing
 ........